medvedevgroup/pla-index/README.md

 ## Usage

-Now, all the executables are inside the `build` folder.
+Now, all the executables are inside the `pla-index/build` folder.
 Here on, we assume we are inside this folder.

 To filter 'N' from a genome: